All Episodes

 I'm sure he didn't like comments or the picture of his wife.

-And Donald Trump would probably lay out that case.
+And Donald Trump would probably lay out that case, maybe not as forcefully as what Trump did to Cruz.

-Maybe not as forcefully as what what Trump did to Cruz, but you know what, as I said during the primary at one point, I said, Look, those of you whose candidate is being attacked by Donald Trump effectively, you know, in the at the end, if we all stand together and support the winner, you're probably gonna like Donald Trump attacking Hillary Clinton.
+As I said during the primary at one point, I said, look, those of you whose candidate is being attacked by Donald Trump effectively, you know, at the end, if we all stand together and support the winner, you're probably going to like Donald Trump attacking Hillary Clinton.

 And if he does it as effectively as he did in the campaigns here.